 If you have a grocery bag or cardboard box stuffed with gift bags that you know you’ll use again, this double-sided hanging gift bag organizer is a much better solution and hangs neatly in our craft room closet.

-The pockets are also perfect for small sheets of wrapping paper, gift tags, and tissue paper.
+The pockets are also perfect for small sheets of wrapping paper, gift tags, tissue paper, and other gift wrap supplies.

 3. Organize Christmas Wrapping Paper and Gift Bags Under the Bed

-Every year I bought more bags and tags that I didn’t need because everything was hidden in different parts of the house.
+Every year I bought more gift bags, ribbons, and tags that I didn’t need because everything was hidden in different parts of the house.

 Then I found this under-bed wrapping paper organizer, and I’m thrilled with how much it holds!
 Since taking this photo, I’ve added more rolls of wrapping paper and gift bags and everything fits quite well.

 Here’s what it looks like all closed up, so you can see how skinny it is.
 When laid flat, it tucks quite nicely under our bed, hidden behind the bed skirt.
 It’s great to finally have all my Christmas gift wrapping supplies in one spot!

 With a gift wrap organizer like this one, all you need to do is plop it on the floor or on a table and you have an instant gift wrapping station.